alogithub1/alo-spring-boot-youtube-kafka/README.md

 b - Youtube or Google api

 c) Kafka

 d) Swagger

 e) Docker

-## Running SpringBootRestAPIsH2:
+## Steps to run
 ---------------------------------
-a - Go to folder "SpringBootRestAPIsH2"
+1 - Clone this repo and go to folder "alo-spring-boot-youtube-kafka"

-b - Open terminal
+2 - Open terminal

+3 - Run the below commmands:

+   To run kafka, ensure that docker desktop is running as its used for running kafka

+    docker-compose up

 c - Run the below commmands:

     mvn clean install